simvue-io/docs/docs/tracking-monitoring/logging-handler.md

 # Python logging module

-Logs from the standard [Python logging module](https://docs.python.org/3/library/logging.html) can be captured.
-This is done by adding the Simvue `Handler` to the `logger`, for example:
+Logs from the standard Python logging module can be captured - [^^see more details about the Python logging module here^^](https://docs.python.org/3/library/logging.html).
+This is done by adding the `SimvueHandler` to the `logger`, for example:
 ``` py
 from simvue import Run, Handler